June 17, 2013

 The real battles are with the insurance companies (uninsurable house), the contractors that will renovate our house, the work we’ll do to avoid the contractors, the sales shopping and family and friends who will offer to help and throw appliance contacts in our direction, the journey that we’re about to embark on: Our First Home.

 So no matter how bad things look and smell, and believe me: they do look and smell like the worst trash in an alleyway with a hundred dogs and cats living in it, it will be ours.

-Our closing date is the last day of spring, June 20th.
+The closing date was the last day of spring, June 20th, 2013.

-This is the story of our first home.
+This is the story of my first home.